YesWeCandrew/MyMarketplace/items/report.md

 I implemented and designed all of the activities above except for ItemViewActivity.

 I was responsible to create a working AVL Tree which was then modified by Matthew so that it works with the correct class type.
+I was also responsible for the State design pattern.

 I drew the UML diagram for the application.